Checking if rolling updates are possible

-Rolling Upgrade
+Rolling Update

-Recreate Upgrade
+Recreate Update

-2. Checking the metadata to determine the possible upgrade type.
+2. Check the metadata with the new configuration to determine the update strategy.

 The current version does not yet verify configuration changes and assumes all configuration changes are eligible for a rolling update.
 The same applies to changes to custom extensions and themes.